 About the Artist

-The paintings take form whilst the artist establishes an inner dialogue and relates it to that which her hand paints freely upon the blank surface of the canvas or board.
+For Romanie painting works as a medium rather than an end in itself, she paints out of pure necessity.
+The paintings take form whilst she establishes an inner dialogue and relates it to that which her hand paints freely upon the blank surface of the canvas or board.
 The first strokes are traced by chance, emerging from the subconscious, until the first defined forms appear; at this point a relationship begins between ideas, emotions and inner thoughts, turning into recognizable images as a result of the process.

-When traveling she paints in her notepads and gathering ideas and images that appear in later works.
+Romanie began exhibiting her work in 2001 and paints practically every day as a discipline.
+When traveling she paints in her notepads, gathering ideas and images that appear in later works.

 Romanie in 1986